New law restricts electric car stores in Mississippi

 Defying calls from some fellow Republicans in the Legislature to veto the measure, Reeves enacted into law House Bill 401, introduced by Republican Rep. Trey Lamar of Senatobia.
 The law will force electric car companies such as Tesla and Rivian to sell vehicles through franchises rather than company-owned stores, which is how they currently operate.

 “Almost 200 small businesses in communities across our state are seeking assurances that big manufacturers can’t just destroy their businesses.
 That’s fair!”
 Reeves, a Republican, said in a statement posted to social media.
 “I also recognize that innovation in this industry is inevitable.
 And with innovation comes new companies with new business models.
-I am committed to find long-term solutions—in an ever changing market.”
+I am committed to finding long-term solutions—in an ever-changing market.”

 The bill does not restrict the sale of electric cars, as people can buy them online.
 But if they want to buy an electric car in person, they would have to drive to the state’s only Tesla store in Brandon, which will be allowed to remain open under the new law.
 Tesla or any other electric car company could not open a new brick-and-mortar location to sell cars unless they enter a franchise agreement.